 Look out for her on the catwalks at LFW, and at her first art exhibit.

 Gemma has used her own modelling experience to create a new style of model agency.
 Her belief that the catwalk can work alongside curve models, that business can work alongside inclusivity, has energised her new agency.

-She has developed new agency concepts, like a dedicated none booking team exclusively providing models with career guidance, diet advice and model feedback, all driven by the Millennial concept of the model, within the Fashion business, as an integral and equal part.
-(Click the TV screen right, > to view ).
+She has developed new agency concepts, like a dedicated none booking team exclusively providing models with career guidance, diet advice and model feedback, all driven by the Millennial concept of the model, within the Fashion business, as an integral and equal part. ( To view Gemma's TV debate click on the TV screen> ).

 To quote "Gemma Howorth has created the first truly millennial model agency".

 Charley: Body London Model and being transgender…